Arthyon/automation/README.md

   - Set Editor Font in settings to 'Fira Code' and linux terminal to 'alacritty'.
   - My xplat dotfiles are in another repo, so this setup does not include VS Code settings

-- run `run_jottad` to set up jotta cli
+- Run `run_jottad` to set up jotta cli
-- set up timeshift
+- Set up timeshift (`sudo timeshift-gtk` for easy setup)
+- If polybar wlan indicator does not work, replace interface name in polybar wlan module with your interface name
+- On desktops: Remove polybar battery module from the bars